cesn4/discovery-app-learning/README.md

 # Structure
 /assets : contains images used for app;
 /components  : representational UI components only;
-/config :  configuration for react grid system usage (width and brekpoints);
+/config :  configuration used for project;
-/declaration : posibility to use .jpg and .png images;
+/declaration : project global typescript declarations;
 /sections : pieces of the pages made from components;
-/sytles : contains reset, colours, sizes, fonts, spacing and other variables used in project;
+/sytles : contains reset, colours, sizes, fonts, spacing, global project syles and other variables used in project;
-/views : pages of the app made from sections.
+/views : pages of the app made from sections that correspond with the url route.

 # Run the project
 open `discovery-app-learning` folder `npm install` then `npm run dev` for development and `npm run build` for deployment.